jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 The `tree program`_ shows how files_ and folders_ on a computer are related, this helps to know how to get from one folder_ to another, because it shows the paths I can take.

-If I know where I am, it is easier to get to where I want to go.
+It is easier to get to where I want to go if I know where I am.

 ----